pabloskewes/cltj/Readme.md

 ```

 `<type-ring>` can take two values: ring or c-ring.
 This will generate the index in the folder where the `.dat` file is located.
-The index is suffixed with `.ring` or `.cring` according to the second argument.
+The index is suffixed with `.ring` or `.c-ring` according to the second argument.

 4. We are ready to run the code!
 We should have another executable file called `query-index`, then we should run: